earthly/earthly/docs/ci-integration/remote-buildkit.md

 Set this to `true` for all daemons that will handle production workloads.
 This daemon *by design* is an arbitrary code execution machine, and running it without any kind of mTLS configuration is not recommended.

-Make sure you mount your your certificates and keys into the correct location (`/etc/*.pem`).
+Make sure you mount your certificates and keys in the correct location (`/etc/*.pem`).

 #### Client